THE BATTLE OF CRMS - HUBSPOT VS SALESFORCE

 Salesforce markets itself as “the most customisable CRM," and this is true.
 HubSpot is also highly customisable for your business processes and structure, but not to the same extent as Salesforce.

 HubSpot out of the box is great for sales people with average technical knowledge.
 They can customise HubSpot deal stages, pipelines, views, and other things easily enough within the CRM.
-The HubSpot CRM also offers quite a few integrations (nowhere near to the extent that Salesforce does) and the same average technical knowledge sales rep can probably set those up pretty easily, too.
+As mentioned, the HubSpot CRM increasingly also offers quite a few integrations with relatively basic set up knowledge required.

-They would, however, definitely need some developer assistance if he wanted to use HubSpot’s Open API to further customise and build integrations into the CRM.
+Users would, however, definitely require some developer assistance if they wanted to use HubSpot’s Open API to further customise and build integrations into the CRM.

 A Salesforce user can also customise processes, workflows, and users without developer help, all within the CRM.
 It might take longer in Salesforce due to the sheer volume of features that they offer, but it is doable nonetheless.
 Salesforce also has an entire industry of developers dedicated to building custom functions and apps in the Salesforce Sandbox.